chalianwar/chalianwar.github.io/_pages/about.md

 ### Recent Publications
+* Paper Proposal accepted in I2Q (ISCA'23).
+Congratulations to Xinran and Connor!
+* Extended Abstract accepted in QCCC (HPDC'23).
+Congratulations to Xinran and Connor!
 * Paper accepted in Systor'23.
 Congratulations to Alex and the team!
 * Paper accepted in VLDB'23.
 Congratulations to Jingyuan, Ben, and the team!
 * 2x papers accepted in CCGrid'23.
 Congratulations to Sixing and Syed!